KubeRocketCI/docs/docs/use-cases/custom-pipelines-flow.md

     - The `templates/pipelines` directory contains Tekton pipeline templates for build and review processes.
 For each Git server (e.g., GitHub, GitLab, Bitbucket, or Gerrit), there are specific templates, organized by component and versioning type.
       - The appropriate template should be selected based on the configuration of your component.
 For example:
-        - If the component is created in GitHub, has the `Application` component type, and uses `edp` versioning, you should use the `github-build-edp.yaml` template.
+        - If the component is created in GitHub, has the `Application` component type, and uses `semver` versioning, you should use the `github-build-semver.yaml` template.
         - If the component is created in Bitbucket, has the `Library` component type, and uses the `default` versioning, you should use the `bitbucket-build-lib-default.yaml` template.

         Here is an example illustrating the naming conventions used in template filenames: